Build & deploy pipeline

 Here is a basic example for a Node.js application:

-The zerops.yml in your repository tells Zerops how to build and deploy your application.
+The zerops.yaml in your repository tells Zerops how to build and deploy your application.
+When the build & deploy pipeline triggers for the Node.js service named api

 npm i